XavierGeerinck/ugent-algoritmen-1/graphs.md

     * Neighbour matrix: takes a connection (i,j) and represents it on a square neighbourmatrix.
 This value can be logical or can be the weight.
 The problem is that matrices take a lot of memory en the initialisation takes $$\Theta(n^2)$$ operations.
     * Neighbour lists: Mostly used when we do not have a lot of connections (m << $$n^2$$).
 In reality most graphs are like this.
 The neighbours of every node are saved in a neighbour list and the graph is represented by a table of n neighbourlists.

-This picture shows a normal graph, it's neighbour list and the neighbour matrix
+These pictures show a normal graph, it's neighbour list and the neighbour matrix

 ![](Screen Shot 2015-04-02 at 13.21.33.png)![](Screen Shot 2015-04-02 at 13.21.39.png)